Sketch Animation: State-of-the-art Report: Comparative analysis of animation techniques

-\paragraph*{Abstraction level} Abstraction refers to the symbolic or stylized characteristic of an animation.
-Keyframe-based interpolation methods~\cite{fu2011animated} exhibit low abstraction, as motion is typically represented through explicit pose-to-pose transitions with limited stylistic deviation while keyframe-free approaches~\cite{corda2020real, fukusato2024locality} achieve moderate abstraction by deforming or reusing rigs that allow some stylistic variation while maintaining structural fidelity.
+\paragraph*{Abstraction level} Abstraction refers to the symbolic or stylized characteristic of an animation, reflecting how far the motion departs from real-world behavior.
+Keyframe-based interpolation methods~\cite{fu2011animated, narita2019optical} exhibit low abstraction, as motion is typically represented through explicit pose-to-pose transitions with limited stylistic deviation.
 Physics-based methods~\cite{eroglu2018fluid, li2023enchantedbrush} demonstrate higher abstraction, as physical simulations often produce non-literal or exaggerated effects driven by material properties and fluid-like dynamics.
-Data-driven or MoCap systems~\cite{dadfar20213a2a} exhibit the least abstraction, replicating real-world motion with minimal interpretive variation.
-In contrast, text-driven animation~\cite{liang2025multi, gal2023breathing} supports high abstraction, capable of generating motion for the different levels of input sketch abstraction based on the input prompt. \\
+Data-driven techniques such as MoCap systems~\cite{dadfar20213a2a} exhibit the least abstraction, replicating real-world motion with minimal interpretive variation, while video-driven methods~\cite{zhu2025vector} provide moderate abstraction through motion stylization and representation preferences during transfer.
+In contrast, text-driven animation~\cite{liang2025multi, liu2025dynamic, bandyopadhyay2025flipsketch, gal2024breathing} supports high abstraction, capable of generating motion for the different levels of input sketch abstraction based on the input prompt.
+Finally, 2D sketch–to–3D model animation techniques~\cite{dvorovzvnak2020monster} typically exhibit low abstraction, as they rely on predefined 3D structures and motion mappings that constrain stylization and deviation from representation.